textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 3. **Styles**.
 If the file is missing, it is added as an empty file.
 If the *styles* directory is missing, the directory plus a blank *default.css* file will be created.
 4. **Metadata**.
 The metadata file is handled more simply; the focus is on any missing metadata values.
 See [Metadata](#metadataa).

 Textpattern will always augment a theme this way when importing or updating one, and any of the default package assets are missing.
 If, after importing or updating such a sparse theme, you later delete any of the augmented files, and that's your prerogative, and exported it that way for sharing, those files will remain missing in the exported theme.
 In other words, you would be sharing a worthless theme, just like the one shared with you.
 But that’s fine, because it would not break anything when someone else imported it at their end.
-Their install of Textpattern would augment the theme with defaults and placeholders again just like described.
+Their installation of Textpattern would augment the theme with defaults and placeholders again just like described.

+In the event you are new to Textpattern, a brief recap of what assets are might be useful.

 #### Page assets